Skip to content

 HOW AN OPEN SPACE UNCONFERENCE WORKS?

 This is a participatory event, there are no keynotes or panels, and it’s all about exploring the agenda topics with professional peers from a range of identity areas.
-We will co-create the agenda together live each day of the event with a skilled facilitator leading the process.
+This is a participatory event, there are no keynotes or panels, and it’s all about exploring the agenda topics with professional peers from a range of identity areas.
+Like the Internet Identity Workshop, we will co-create the agenda together live each morning.
+The Open Space unConference process will be professionally facilitated by Heidi Nobantu Saul and Kaliya (Identity Woman) Young

 Once agenda creation is complete there will be a full Agenda Wall of sessions posted, each with the time and place it will occur.
 Session topics are not voted on and all sessions put forth by participants at the start of each day will take place.
 Sessions are run as breakouts and attended by those who want to attend.
 There will be 5 session time slots a day, each with multiple concurrently running sessions.